 Yes!
 While some workshop sessions will be required for everyone, we expect that each student will select the majority of sessions he or she wants to attend.
 Most sessions will be taught multiple times to allow everyone to take sessions in more than one discipline.
 For example, we expect that some students will want to take sessions in, say, chemistry and biology, and we’ll schedule in such a way that this can be done.

 - Who will be teaching?

-All workshops will be led by School of Science faculty, School of Science Peer Mentors, and staff from the Center for Student Success.
+All workshops will be led by School of Science faculty, School of Science Peer Mentors, staff from the Center for Student Success and Supplemental Instructors.
 Faculty who teach in the introductory biology, chemistry and mathematics courses will be delivering the workshops.